kmora2b/anime_rs_project/README.md

 https://www.kaggle.com/datasets/jef1056/anime-subtitles

 ## Video Presentation
-Slide deck as pdf in this repo and video presentation
+Slide deck as pdf in this repo and video presentation: https://youtu.be/55CpixQhGQo